 Plenty of attention this week will also be on recent WGC winner Patrick Read.
 Following his victory Patrick stated that he was Top 5 player in the world, a comment that came with mixed reviews ( the media also focussed on the fact that Reed wore Tiger’s signature Sunday red en route to his victory ).

 With Arnold Palmer being the figure head of the tournament, the field is absolutely stacked with premier names.
 The likes of Henrik Stenson, Adam Scott, Justin Rose, Bubba Watson, Zach Johnson, Hunter Mahan, and Graeme McDowell.

 Outright Winner Picks

-RICKIE FOWLER 65 TO 1 – Fowler has really impressed me this season and I can see him winning very soon.
-He has three Top 13 finishes in his 5 stroke play starts.
+RICKIE FOWLER 50 TO 1 – Fowler has really impressed me recently and I can see him winning very soon.
+He went through a major swing change recently and seems to be figuring it all out.
 Fowler appears to be confident in all facets of his game, something crucial this week at Bay Hill.
-He is extremely accurate off the tee, as he hits nearly 65% of his fairways (ranking him 28th on Tour).
-Fowler also ranks 33rd on Tour for Total Putting and 34th for Sand Save Percentage.
-Rickie has only competed at the Arnold Palmer event twice and finished T50 and T30.
+Rickie ranks 45th this season in Total Driving and is hitting over 67% of his Greens in Regulation.
+It has actually been Fowler’s putting that has held him back, something that has always been a strength of his.
+He did however roll the ball beautifully at the WGC Match play and The Honda Classic.
+Rickie has competed at The Arnold Palmer event three times and finished T50, T30, and T3.
 The T30 came in 2011 and featured a final round 78, which really hurt because he finished 8 shots behind the eventual winner.
 Fowler may have crumbled after starting the final round tied for 5th, but this occurred before he had won on the PGA Tour.
-Last season it took a large weight off Rickie’s shoulders when he won at The Wells Fargo Championship.
+Last season he came back determined to achieve what could have been in 2011, but unfortunately once again struggled in the final round (shot 73).
 Look for Fowler to take yet another step from stardom to superstardom this week.